juliusloman/docker-omnibus/README.md

 ## Running

+You can start the stack using docker-compose and provided docker-compose.yml file.
+This starts up single Object Server named AGG and a WebGUI instance.

+### Object Server
 Objectserver runs as dedicated user netcool and contains a single volume /db for database.
 Database initialization is called on container startup only.

 Container can be configured by following environment variables